 Institute Programs: What Should I Do?

 There are eight tracks to choose from at the Institute.
-People who have never attended the Institute should choose either:
+People who have never attended the Institute should choose Year One.

 This track provides education and training on municipal clerk duties.
 (New students must sign up for Year One.)

-Provides education for municipal treasurer duties.
+This track provides education and training on municipal treasurer duties.
 This program does not provide basic accounting training.
 You should be able to post journal entries and perform T-account postings.
 (New students must sign up for Year One.)

-After completing the Clerks and Treasurers Institute, you have the following three options.
+After completing three years of the Clerks and Treasurers Institute, the attendee graduates from the Clerks or Treasurers Institute.

 - Clerks Completion Institute

-This program is a fourth year opportunity for people who have completed the Treasurers Institute.
-The Clerks Completion track offers the clerk/treasurer or a treasurer the opportunity to learn the clerk's duties, compressed into one year.
+The Clerks Completion program is a fourth year cross-training opportunity for people who have completed the Treasurers Institute.
+The Clerks Completion track offers the treasurer (or clerk/treasurer) the opportunity to learn the clerk's duties, compressed into one year.

-Earn all of the educational points for the following certificates upon completions of our Institute.
+Earn all of the educational points for the following certificates upon completion of our Institute.
 We are the only authorized provider in Wisconsin.

 - Certified Municipal Clerk-CMC - through IIMC (International Institute of Municipal Clerks) - 120 points

-- Wisconsin Certified Municipal Clerk-WCMC (through WMCA – 100 points)
+- Wisconsin Certified Municipal Clerk-WCMC - through WMCA (Wisconsin Municipal Clerks Association) - 100 points